Feature deprecation doesn’t get a lot of attention.

 He’s removed three whole areas of functionality from the products he works on and is currently working on a fourth.

 Far from being apples and oranges, these processes are two different varieties of orange.

 When product managers consider a new feature to add, they think about how it will align with the overall vision for their product.
 They should do the same thing when thinking about what to remove.

 New feature development needs to be informed by comprehensive user research - interviews, feedback, close and careful analysis of behavioral data.
 So does feature deprecation.

-Both processes need careful planning, roadmapping and communication to users.
+Both processes need careful planning, in-app guidance, roadmapping and communication to users.

 There are direct costs involved in adding and removing features, as well as indirect costs associated with change management, user onboarding and training, etc.

 And both can have a big impact on profitability - by affecting revenue and costs.